Salah856/System-Design/Design Rate Limiter.md

-# How to design rate limiter
+# How to design a rate limiter

 In a network system, a rate limiter is used to control the rate of traffic sent by a client or a service.
 In the HTTP world, a rate limiter limits the number of client requests allowed to be sent over a specified period.
 If the API request count exceeds the threshold defined by the rate limiter, all the excess calls are blocked.
 Here are a few examples: